-Since June 2017, we have permitted sellers to originate certain eligible Mortgages without a traditional appraisal by leveraging our proprietary models, along with historical data and public records through our Loan Product Advisor® Automated Collateral Evaluation ("ACE").
-For mortgaged properties meeting certain qualifications as specified in the Guide, the property value (purchase price for purchase transactions and borrower provided estimated value for refinances) along with condition are assessed using ACE.
-ACE uses our in-house automated valuation model, Home Value Explorer,® which was built and is periodically enhanced for the express purpose of managing collateral risk at Freddie Mac.
+We permit sellers to originate certain eligible Mortgages without a traditional appraisal by leveraging our proprietary models, along with historical data and public records through our Loan Product Advisor Automated Collateral Evaluation ("ACE").
+For mortgaged properties meeting certain qualifications as specified in the Guide, the property value (purchase price for purchase transactions and borrower provided estimated value for refinances) and condition are assessed using ACE.
+ACE uses our in-house automated valuation model, Home Value Explorer[®], which was built and is periodically enhanced for the express purpose of managing collateral risk at Freddie Mac.
 ACE leverages statistically based, empirically derived confidence scores to assess collateral risk.